Table of contents

 โ€

-• What remedial steps should the board see?
+• What did the board know, and when?

-5. Turns DPIA and vendor risk into repeatable governance
+5. Turn DPIA, ROPA, and vendor risk into recurring governance

 For Significant Data Fiduciaries, Section 10(2)(b) and Section 10(2)(c) of the DPDP Act, 2023 require an independent data auditor and periodic Data Protection Impact Assessment.
-Rule 13 of the Digital Personal Data Protection Rules, 2025 adds annual DPIA and audit expectations for SDFs.
+Rule 13 of the Digital Personal Data Protection Rules, 2025 adds annual DPIA and audit expectations for Significant Data Fiduciaries.

-The outsourced DPO should help decide when a DPIA is triggered, what risk questions product and engineering teams must answer, and how vendor assessments connect to processing risk.
+The DPO service should help decide when a DPIA is triggered, what product and engineering teams must answer, which vendors need deeper review, and what records go to the board.

 A working DPO-as-a-service cadence

-In-house DPO Large SDFs with high daily privacy volume, multiple product teams, and board-level privacy reporting.
-Hard to hire; possible conflict if the person also owns processing decisions.
+In-house DPO Large Significant Data Fiduciaries with daily privacy volume, many product teams, and direct board reporting.
+Hard to hire; conflict risk if the person also owns processing decisions.

-DPO as a Service Mid-market or scaling teams that need senior privacy oversight without a full-time hire.
-Must still be a named, India-based, board-connected individual for Section 10 use cases.
+DPO as a Service Scaling Indian companies that need senior privacy oversight before building a full internal DPO office.
+Must still support the named, India-based, board-connected role for Section 10 use cases.

 Hybrid Model Enterprises with internal privacy operations plus external specialist review.
-Needs a clear RACI so the outside expert is not just a quarterly reviewer.
+Needs a clear RACI so the outside expert is not reduced to quarterly comments.

-For SDFs, the board-reporting point is not optional.
+For Significant Data Fiduciaries, the reporting point cannot be hand-waved.
 Section 10(2)(a)(iii) of the DPDP Act, 2023 says the DPO must be an individual responsible to the board of directors or similar governing body.

 That is where many outsourced models fail.
-They sell advisory hours, but they do not define the reporting line, escalation rights, breach availability, or internal access the DPO needs.
+They sell access to expertise, but they do not define the reporting line, escalation power, breach availability, internal system access, or evidence cadence.

 โ€